 Is there a symbolic or inventive challenge that you can participate in for your fundraiser?
 Brainstorm different ways that you can mobilize donors through a personal challenge and then tie that into your crowdfunding campaign.

 Whether you’re a personal fundraiser for an ongoing charity-run peer-to-peer fundraiser, or you’re doing it all on your own, you’ll be encouraged to share your story.
 After all, there has to be a reason why you feel strongly about the charity you’re supporting.

 Maybe it’s because you were once a recipient of their services or you knew someone who was.
 Or, you could just have an affinity for the cause.
 No matter the reason, it’s important that you share that connection with your prospective donors so they’re inspired to give.

-Most personal fundraisers use written word, but you can also create a video or even share an image of something that connects you with the cause.
-When you use CauseVox, you’re given ample space to give your audience the information they need to why and how they should give.
+Most personal fundraisers use the written word, but you can also create a video or even share an image of something that connects you with the cause.
+When you use CauseVox, you’re given ample space to give your audience the information they need as to why and how they should give.

 There are many storytelling best practices that charities use, some of which you can incorporate into your own personal fundraising story.

 Focus on the following:

 - Set up the problem.
 Explain what the charity does to help others.

 - Include an emotional component.
 Let your audience know why you were moved to get involved and why they should too!

 - Tell your donors how they are part of the solution.
 Let them know how far $20, $50, $100 can go in improving the world.